The Everything manifesto: A thought experiment for the next billion seconds

 Everythons are a subversion of the traditional hackathon event format, designed as a collective learning experience using hypothetical questions to develop useful fiction stories about the next billion seconds, following methodologies where participants practice consensus decision making, share reflections and other collaborative approaches with a high level of engagement.

-We will soon announce the first Everythons.
-If you want to learn more about how to co-host an Everython in your organisation, please get in touch.
+If you want to learn more about how to partner and co-host an Everython in your organisation, please get in touch.